How to Change Spark Plugs: Easy 10-Step Guide

 Tune-ups have changed a lot over the years.
 Your grandpa’s car had a distributor with points that required periodic replacement.
 Thankfully, computers have taken control in modern cars, eliminating the need for a lot of these archaic parts.
 One thing that hasn’t changed, however, is that spark plugs still require replacement.

-2. Locate the spark plugs - They are threaded into the cylinder head and sit underneath the coil pack or plug wire boot.
+1. Locate the spark plugs - The spark plugs are threaded into the cylinder head and sit underneath the coil pack or plug wire boot.
 If you are having a difficult time locating the plugs, a repair manual for your vehicle is helpful.
 Many repair manuals can be obtained for free online through Autozone.

 person removing spark plug wire from engine